May 1, 2013

-There is the old question, if you carry a gun why bother with learning Krav Maga?
+There is the old question, if you carry a gun why bother learning Krav Maga?
 Ahh, the questions of the ignorant.

 It seems like every time I come home from a Krav Maga seminar abroad I am hit with bad news.
 Usually I hear about it on the El Al Flight coming home; either I read it in the Hebrew paper they hand out, or I view it on the special edition of the airline TV news.